mihailthebuilder/personal-site/README.md

 ## Special cases

+There are a couple of components with animations that have additional rules in place.

 ### [Typewriter](./src/components/Typewriter/index.jsx)

 The Typewriter component generates the letters in the section titles one by one to achieve the typewriter effect: